DI-93 vs. DI-177: Key Differences and Their Implications

 Driver’s License Confiscation: Your physical driver’s license is confiscated and destroyed by the police.

-Temporary Paper License: The DI-177 serves as a temporary driving permit, often referred to as a "paper license."
+Temporary Paper License: The DI-177 serves as a temporary driving permit, often referred to as a "paper license" or 625G permit.
 It includes:

 - Your personal details (name, address, license number).

-- Information about the BAC test and the arrest.
+- Information about the BAC test, unless a blood sample was obtained, and the arrest.

 - A statement specifying that this temporary license is valid only if you had a valid Michigan license at the time of the arrest.